 You are so.much.more than your family’s dysfunction.

-Shame needs secrecy, judgment, and prioritization of facade over authenticity in order to stay alive and metastasize.
+Shame needs secrecy, judgment, and prioritization of facade over authenticity in order to metastasize.

 Guilt CAN become a catalyst for better.
-And shame CAN be the one murdered (instead of your emotions) and you CAN resurrect just as quickly as it shot you down.
+And shame CAN be the one killed (instead of your emotional body) and you CAN resurrect just as quickly as it shot you down.

 The biggest mistake is to try to not feel guilt and shame.
-It’s what makes us human and it can connect us, develop real intimacy, and facilitate healing like nothing else can.
+It’s what makes us human.
+It’s what can connect us, develop real intimacy, and facilitate healing like nothing else can.

 This is why I say that this blog (which would be nothing without each and every one of you), saved my life.

 We are all damaged and we all feel shame.
-Especially from things that happened in our childhood when we were at our most voiceless, defenseless, and unsure.
+Especially from things that happened in our childhood when we were at our most voiceless and defenseless.

 Shame makes us feel like we have psychological body odor and because of that, we get addicted to getting those who have no sense of smell to affirm that we smell like a bouquet of roses.